Best Weekend Getaways from San Francisco

 1. The Mendocino Coast - 2 hours and 45 minutes from San Francisco

-This place took my breath away with its rugged cliffs, crashing waves, and wild beauty.
-I thought that it was the most stunning destination and one of my absolute favorite weekend getaways from San Francisco!
+This place took my breath away with its rugged cliffs, crashing waves, and wild beauty - I thought that it was the most stunning destination and one of my absolute favorite weekend getaways from San Francisco!

 During my visit, I stayed at the Brewery Gulch Inn for two care-free days, and it quickly became one of my favorite parts of the trip.
+Waking up to the sound of the waves and enjoying breakfast with a view of the ocean was pure magic (of course!).

 • Location Map